 Individuals who suffer an injury or the loss of a loved one due to a medical mistake in Georgia must not delay in seeking compensation.
-The time an individual has to file a Georgia medical malpractice lawsuit is strictly controlled by a statute of limitations, and, once time runs out, an individual cannot ever seek compensation for that injury.
+The time an individual has to file a Georgia medical malpractice lawsuit is strictly controlled by a statute of limitations.
+Once time runs out, an individual may not be able to seek compensation for that injury.

 What Is a Statute of Limitations?

 A statute of limitations is a deadline created by law that limits the amount of time an individual has to file a lawsuit.
 The purpose of a statute of limitations is to make sure lawsuits are filed within a reasonable amount of time after an injury or loss occurs.
-Bringing a lawsuit too long after an injury occurs makes it difficult to present reliable evidence because the likelihood of witnesses’ memories fading—or, witnesses dying—and records being lost or destroyed increases with the passage of time.
+Bringing a lawsuit too long after an injury occurs makes it difficult to present reliable evidence.
+The likelihood of witnesses’ memories fading, witnesses dying, or records being lost or destroyed increases with the passage of time.

 General Statute of Limitations for Medical Malpractice in Georgia

-In Georgia, the general statute of limitations for filing suit on medical malpractice claims is two years from the date the negligent or wrongful act (or failure to act) that caused injury or death occurred.
-Two years can pass quickly when you are dealing with an injury or death caused by the negligent action of a healthcare provider.
-Do not delay in consulting with an attorney about your injury if you believe you were injured as a result of medical negligence.
+In Georgia, the general statute of limitations for filing a medical malpractice lawsuit is two years from the date the negligent or wrongful act (or failure to act) that caused injury or death.
+Do not delay in consulting with an attorney if you believe you or a loved one were injured as a result of medical negligence.

 Statute of Repose